 Can my child play travel and park district?
 There are no rules preventing a child from playing on both travel and park district teams.
 However, it is very difficult to coordinate and manage commitments to both programs, and it risks burning out the child.
 For those reasons, the club discourages participation in the park district program and travel at the same time.

 Can my child participate in other sports/activities?
 LASC encourages participation in a variety of sports because we have found that athletic and team skills from one sport help development in another.
-However, travel soccer takes commitment from September thru early June as attending all training sessions is imperative to help the player improve their skills and enhance team chemistry, and game play is important to implement the learned skills.
+However, travel soccer takes commitment from September through early June as attending all training sessions is imperative to help players improve their skills and enhance team chemistry.
 Overlapping seasons present challenges to players and families and should be discussed in advance with both coaches/teams.

 Does LASC require fundraising?
 No. The club emphasizes “passive” fundraising rather than asking members to actively sell merchandise.
 Recent ongoing passive fundraisers include designated nights at local restaurants, Chicago Fire/Red Stars game for LASC members, plus a portion of all Spiritwear purchases are refunded to the club.